 - Assist with preparation of meals in the kitchen

 - Assist with administrative tasks and fundraising shop

 You must love children and be comfortable interacting with them as you will be working closely with sick small children.
 Being able to use your own initiative and a willingness to work as part of a multicultural team is important as you will be working in a very busy healthcare environment.
 The project is perfect for those with no medical training who want to work with children in a medical / care environment.
 You will not be treating children on this placement.
-You will be asked to send your CV/resume before being accepted onto this project.
+You will be asked to send your CV/resume as well as 2 character references before being accepted onto this project.

 Also, please note that this project can be emotionally draining.
 It is important that you are aware of this before applying for this project.

 The health and safety of our travelers and our local communities remain central to our plans for reopening countries and projects.
 As a result of the COVID-19 pandemic, we have been adapting our programs and protocols to protect all those involved, and ask for everyone’s patience and collaboration as new rules are implemented in-country.
 For all projects, new standards of sanitation, procedures and social behaviors are in place, including new health and hygiene protocols and social distancing practices.
 You can read more here.
 Each location may be slightly different in the way they operate.
 We encourage you to inquire to your placement advisor to learn more about your specific project as you plan for your responsible return to travel!

 To help bring happiness to the daily lives of children recovering from illness and infection

 Explore the many adventures that Cape Town has to offer

 Because you can relieve the burden of local healthcare and childcare workers by providing entertaining and learning activities for the children